 The type of roses doesn’t matter.
-You can use flowers you purchased or flowers from your summer garden.
+You can use flowers you purchased or fresh roses from your summer garden.
 The one thing that you do need to have is fresh flowers.

 If your flowers are wilted or starting to brown, they will dry, but they will not be vibrant or pretty.

 Best to start with fresh flowers.

 Some tutorials will tell you to use flowers that have just begun to open, but that is not necessary at all.
 I used flower buds, and simply twisted off the base and picked the petals away.

 So use your favorite roses, any color, any kind!

 Tools and materials required

 It doesn’t get any easier than this!

 Gently pluck the rose petals away from the flower head and place them on a piece of paper towel on a microwave-safe plate.
 Be careful that you have no overlapping petals and that the petals are arranged in a single layer.

-Keep only the petals that are fresh-looking, no wilted ends, or dry brown bits.
+Keep only the petals that are fresh-looking, with no wilted ends, or dry brown bits.

 Make sure when placing your rose petals onto the paper towel that the petals do not at all overlap.
 If they do overlap, they may stick to one another.

 Place the plate into a microwave and set the timer for 2 minutes.

-After the two minutes, check to see if the rose petals are dry.
+After two minutes, check to see if the rose petals are dry.
 If you started with really fresh or dew-covered roses, you might need to add 30 seconds.
 I found for my rose petals were perfectly dry at the two-minute mark.